 In the interests of transparency, the following is a letter sent by e-mail to the editorial staff of Hybrid Pedagogy.
-We’re sharing this, and another letter, with our community.
+We’re sharing this, and another letter below, with our community.

 On Canvas and the Mission of Hybrid Pedagogy